 Animal nutrition principles for feeding pets continue to develop.
-An example of how far we have actually come issues what we veterinarians, 30 years earlier, used to call “All Meat Dogs.”
-These pathetically sick and dying canines were being available in clinics all over the United States, thin, weak, with loss of hair and metabolic imbalances as a direct outcome of eating a nationally marketed “All Meat” canned pet dog food.
+An example of how far we have come issues what we veterinarians, 30 years earlier, used to call “All Meat Dogs.”
+These pathetically sick and dying canines were being available in clinics all over the United States, thin, weak, with hair loss and metabolic imbalances as a direct outcome of eating a nationally marketed “All Meat” canned pet dog food.

 I could put together a “high protein” canine food where the protein is made up of an indigestible compound such as plumes, conceal, or hoofs.
-Sure, the protein level by analysis might be high (and even the professionals don’t agree regarding just what quantity qualifies as “high” protein level in a food) however if the canine’s gastrointestinal system is unable to break the protein molecules down into amino acids and then soak up and make use of those amino acids, the diet plan is worthless as a food source for the pet dog!
+Sure, the protein level by analysis might be high (and even the professionals don’t agree regarding what quantity qualifies as “high” protein level in a food); however, if the canine’s gastrointestinal system is unable to break the protein molecules down into amino acids and then soak up and make use of those amino acids, the diet plan is worthless as a food source for the pet dog!

 “high protein” on the label suggests absolutely nothing; you’ve got to read the ingredients label to see if the source of protein is digestible.